plum-umd/QNP/README.md

 * SessionDef.v - Session and state syntax and equation rules.
 * SessionType.v - The Qafny Type system.
 * SessionSem.v - The LQafny language semantics.
+* SessionTypeProof.v - The Qafny Type system Soundness Proof.
-* SessionProof.v - The Qafny proof system.
+* SessionProof.v - The Qafny proof system and Soundness/Completeness Proof.
 * QafnySQIR.v - The LQafny to SQIR compilation.
 * Testing.v - The testing facility for the LQafny to SQIR compilation.